-- attending the DSL network termly meetings as organised by the Local Authority - understanding the assessment process for providing early help and intervention for example, through locally agreed common and shared assessment processes such as early help assessments.
-Contact details for your local IPEH hub can be found here - maintaining a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - ensuring each member of staff has access to and understands the school or college's child protection policy and procedures, especially new and part time staff - being alert to the specific needs of children in need, those with special educational needs and young carers - keeping detailed, accurate, secure written records of concerns and referrals separately from the main pupil file and use these records to assess the likelihood of risk.
+- 1. Attending the DSL network termly meetings as organised by the Local Authority - 2.Understanding the assessment process for providing Early Help and intervention for example, through locally agreed common and shared assessment processes such as early help assessments.
+Contact details for your local IPEH hub can be found here - 3.
+Maintaining a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively, when required to do so - 4.
+Ensuring each member of staff has access to and understands the school's child protection policy and procedures, especially new and part time staff - 5.
+Being alert to the specific needs of children in need, those with special educational needs and young carers - 6.Keeping detailed, accurate, secure written records of concerns and referrals separately from the main pupil file and use these records to assess the likelihood of risk.
 The written records should clearly identify details of the concerns and what action was taken.
-If these are stored electronically ensure that they are differently password protected from the child's other files and accessible only by the headteacher/DSL3
+If these are stored electronically ensure that they are differently password protected from the child's other files and accessible only by the Headteacher/DSL3 - 7.
+Supporting the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - 8.
+Obtaining access to resources and attend any relevant or refresher training courses - 9.
+Encouraging a culture of listening to children and taking account of their wishes and feelings among all staff, in any measures the school may put in place to protect them